-Besides dynamic glass, use of dynamic shading is another upcoming trend and if given the budgets required, they are an architect’s dream product!
+Besides dynamic glass, the use of dynamic shading is another upcoming trend and if given the budgets required, they are an architect’s dream product!
 Consider the Al-Bahar Towers, in one of the world’s hottest cities during summer months – Abu Dhabi.
-Designed by AHR (formerly Aedas UK), the doubleskin façade utilises a high-performance silver low-E coated glass as the inner layer and this is further encapsulated with polytetrafluoroethylene (PTFE) based adaptive façade that automatically open or close depending on the intensity of sunlight.
-Adaptive façades can also be controlled manually or through pre-set timers that dictate its movement at different times of the day.
+Designed by AHR (formerly Aedas UK), the double skin façade utilises a high-performance silver low-E coated glass as the inner layer and this is further encapsulated with polytetrafluoroethylene (PTFE) based adaptive façade that automatically opens or close depending on the intensity of sunlight.
+Adaptive façades can also be controlled manually or through pre-set timers that dictate their movement at different times of the day.

 Interactive Facades – Benefits & Limitations

 With the technological advances and easily programmable lighting systems, façades are being used as display screens for messages to be shared with people, says Ar.
 Gor.
 Through the use of sensors, façades can respond to any movements in particular areas which can be programmed.
 From advertisements to live gaming through mobile phones, can be projected on façades, and it acts as a digital canvas for any kind of animation.